Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 The two key components of Virtual Carrier Sense are:

 1. **`Duration Field`** <br><br>
     - **Purpose**: Indicates the amount of time (in microseconds) that the channel will be occupied by the current frame exchange sequence.
     - **Mechanism**: The Duration Field is included in the **Frame Control of the MAC header**.
-It specifies how long the transmitting station expects to use the medium, including any acknowledgment frames that may be sent in response.
+It specifies how long the transmitting station expects to use the medium, including any acknowledgment frames that may be sent in response. **The Duration Field indicated how much time on the medium is going to be requerid to transmit THE REST of the frames requiered in a 802.11 frame exchange. (eg. if it is a CTS frame the duration field will be THE REST of the exchange: 2 SIFS, Data Frame, 3 ACKs).**
-    - **Usage**: Other stations in the network read the Duration Field and update their NAV accordingly to avoid transmitting during the specified period.
+    - **Usage**: Other stations in the network demodulate the 802.11 frame and **read the Duration Field in the MPDU** and update their **NAV Timer** accordingly to avoid transmitting during the specified period.
+The stations will update the timer until it reach 0, **when NAV = 0 then stations will try to comunicate _(but before stations need to complete IFS & Backoff timer processes)_.
+If a station can't demodulate the MPDU, then they will measure the medium using Physical Carrier Sense.**
     - **Important**: **NAV is only updated when the Duration value is greater than the current NAV value.** <br><br>
 2. **`Network Allocation Vector (NAV)`** <br><br>
     - **Purpose**: Acts as a timer that represents the period during which the medium is expected to be busy, based on the Duration Field values from received frames.